HackYourFuture/Browsers/PROJECT.md

     - choose one or two feature(s) of your app and go through how that feature is implemented
 - During or after your code demo we will ask you about certain lines of code.
 Questions like: 'What does this line do?', 'Why did you implement it like this?', 'Why did you use a switch statement here?', etc.

-### Browser specific
+### Browsers module specific
-In the Browser module we add one more step to the interview:
+In the Browsers module we add one more step to the interview:

 - In the end we will pick a feature that your group did not implement and ask you to broadly explain what needs to be done to implement that feature.